 Note: In the future version, Higg FEM will require detailed tracking and reporting of emissions data and the below technical guidance and verification requirements are provided for reference.
+What is the intent of the guestion?

 The intention of this question is for your facility to know the sources of process air emissions to put necessary action and abatement in place to monitor and control them.